Lumi-supercomputer/lumi-userguide/docs/software/packages/pytorch.md

 ## Multi-GPU training

 The communication between LUMI's GPUs during training with Pytorch is done via [RCCL](https://github.com/ROCmSoftwarePlatform/rccl), which is a library of  collective communication routines for AMD GPUs.
-RCCL works out of the box on LUMI, however, a special plugin is required so it can take advantage of the [Slingshot 11 interconnect](https://www.hpe.com/emea_europe/en/compute/hpc/slingshot-interconnect.html).
+RCCL works out of the box on LUMI, however, a special plugin is required so it can take advantage of the [Slingshot 11 interconnect][interconnect].
 That's the [`aws-ofi-rccl`](https://github.com/ROCmSoftwarePlatform/aws-ofi-rccl) plugin, which is a library that can be used as a back-end for RCCL to interact with the interconnect via libfabric.

 The `aws-ofi-rccl` plugin can be installed by the user with EasyBuild:
 ```bash